dlsc-software-consulting-gmbh/jfxcentral-data/README.md

 - Videos inside `videos/videos.json`

 The design goal for these JSON files was to keep them as simple as possible.
-One can see that a specific directory exists for each model type.
-Inside those directories one can find another level of directories where each directory represents a model object instance.
-The name of the directory has to match the ID given to the instance inside the JSON index files.
+One can see that a specific directory exists for each model object ***type***.
+Inside those directories one can find another level of directories where each directory represents a model object ***instance***.
+The name of the directory has to match the ID given to the ***instance*** inside the JSON index files.
 For example: the book *"Pro JavaFX 9"* uses the ID `projfx9`.
 This means we can find a directory called `books/projfx9`.

-Inside most of these instance directories we can then find a file called `readme.md` which allows you to add information in markdown syntax for the model object instance.
-Depending on the model object type additional information (optional or required) might be needed.
+Inside most of these directories we can then find a file called `readme.md` which allows you to add information (in markdown syntax) about the model object ***instance***.
+Depending on the
+***type*** of the model object additional information (optional or required) might be needed.

 ### Linking

-Any model object can be linked to any other business object of any type.
+Any model object can be linked to any other model object of any type.
 The class ModelObject contains the following fields that are common to all types:

 ```java